 Why do we learn languages?

-At Dewhurst, learning a foreign language provides an opening to other cultures.
-We believe we offer a high-quality languages education which encourages pupils’ curiosity and deepens their understanding of the world.
+At Dewhurst St Mary, learning a foreign language provides an opening to other cultures.
+We believe we offer a high-quality language education which encourages pupils’ curiosity and deepens their understanding of the world.
 Our lessons enable pupils to express their ideas and thoughts in another language and to understand and respond to each other, both in speech and in writing.
-We also provide opportunities for our children to communicate for practical purposes, learn new ways of thinking and read great literature in the original language.
-We help Language teaching children have the foundation for learning further languages, equipping pupils to study and work in other countries.
+We also provide opportunities for our children to communicate for practical purposes, for example through roleplaying a French café or shop.
+We hope that through this first step in learning French children have the foundation for learning further languages, equipping pupils to study and work in other countries.

 - understand and respond to spoken and written language from a variety of authentic sources.